 College of Nursing

 Founded in 1889, the College of Nursing was the first school in the country to offer a baccalaureate program in nursing, and received the first endowment ever given to a nursing program.
-In 2002 the Commission on Collegiate Nursing Education (CCNE) accredited the college for a 10-year period, distinguishing it with 71 years of continuous accreditation.
 The College of Nursing currently has over 800 students, including undergraduate, graduate and PhD candidates, making it the 12th-largest nursing school in the United States in terms of students and faculty, according to U.S.News & World Report.
 The college is also in the top 6 percent in research funding.

 College of Pharmacy UC's James L. Winkle College of Pharmacy, one of the oldest pharmacy colleges in the United States, offers both professional practice (PharmD) and graduate (MS and PhD) degrees.
 Supported by an active research faculty, the college provides students with an opportunity to develop their individual skills.
 Graduates of the college have a 100 percent placement rate prior to graduation, and are highly sought after by professional and pharmaceutical employers.
 The most recent class of PharmD graduates achieved a 100 percent passing grade on the National Pharmacy Licensure Examination (NABPLEX).